tuolin123/BatchedSW/README.md

 # BatchedSW

-This is R code for generating all the results in the manuscript entitled "Delayed Initiation Times Across Clusters: A Comparative Study of Batched and Classic Stepped Wedge Design".
+R codes for generating all the results in the manuscript entitled "Delayed Initiation Times Across Clusters: A Comparative Study of Batched and Classic Stepped Wedge Design".

 There are three R files in this repository.